SJCGIS/jet-noise-reports-presentation/jet-noise-reports.md

 --

-### Require all flight ops to fly Instrument Flight Regulation (IFR) and patterns both coming and going
+### Require all flight ops to fly Instrument Flight Rules (IFR) patterns both coming and going

 --